bdaiinstitute/crm-website/README.md

 The `gh-pages` branch is utilized by GitHub Pages to host and serve the compiled website, making it publicly accessible.
 This setup separates the development (main branch) and deployment (gh-pages branch) processes.

-The configuration for GitHub Pages is available in the menu Pages under the project Settings.
+The link to the published website is available in the menu Pages under the project Settings.

 ## Dependencies